-- fixed interest securities are valued excluding accrued income; - pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price (typically net asset value) where there are no bid/offer spreads, as provided by the investment manager; - forward foreign exchange contracts are valued using the foreign exchange rate at the date of the net asset statement; - The Neuberger Berman Crossroads 2010 fund is valued using data supplied by the fund quarterly; - the South West Regional Venture Fund is valued at cost; - contributions and benefits are accounted for in the period in which they fall due; - interest on deposits and fixed interest securities are accrued if they are not received by the end of the financial year; - interest on investments are accrued if they are not received by the end of the financial year; - all dividends and interest on investments are accounted for on 'ex-dividend' dates; - all settlements for buying and selling of investments are accrued on the day of trading; - transfer values are accounted for when money is received or paid.
+- fixed interest securities are valued excluding accrued income; - pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price (typically net asset value) where there are no bid/offer spreads, as provided by the investment manager; - forward foreign exchange contracts are valued using the foreign exchange rate at the date of the net asset statement; - The Neuberger Berman Crossroads 2010 fund and the Neuberger Berman Crossroads XX fund are valued using data supplied by the funds quarterly; - the South West Regional Venture Fund is valued at cost; - contributions and benefits are accounted for in the period in which they fall due; - interest on deposits and fixed interest securities are accrued if they are not received by the end of the financial year; - interest on investments are accrued if they are not received by the end of the financial year; - all dividends and interest on investments are accounted for on 'ex-dividend' dates; - all settlements for buying and selling of investments are accrued on the day of trading; - transfer values are accounted for when money is received or paid.
 This treatment is in line with the revised SORP which applied fully from 1 April 1998.
-1 transfer into the scheme amounting to £18,000 was agreed but not settled on 31 March 2013.
-There was no transfer out outstanding at the end of the financial year.
+1 transfer out of the scheme amounting to £11,000 was agreed but not settled on 31 March 2014.
+There was no transfer in outstanding at the end of the financial year.
 Neither of these appear in these accounts; and - the fund has significant investments overseas.
 The value of these investments in the net asset statement is converted into sterling at the exchange rates on 31 March.
 Income receipts, and purchases and sales of overseas investments, are normally converted into sterling at or about the date of each transaction and are accounted for using the actual exchange rate received.
-Where the transaction is not linked to a foreign exchange transaction to convert to sterling the exchange rate on the day of transaction is used to convert the transaction into sterling for accounting purposes.
+Where the transaction is not linked to a foreign exchange transaction to convert to sterling the exchange rate on the day of transaction is used to convert the transaction into sterling for accounting purposes. - Cash and cash equivalents on the Net Asset statement are restricted to 'cash at bank' and 'bank overdraft'.
+All cash (overdraft) not in the pensions fund's standard bank account with NatWest is treated as an Investment asset and is shown in note 7.